developermkarim/My-All-Readme-Docs-Files/PHP-LARAVEL/Laravel-README-By-Course.md

 Laravel follows a well-organized directory structure:

 Laravel follows a structured directory layout:
-- `app`: Contains application code.
+- `app`: folder is one of the core folders in a Laravel project.
+It contains various subfolders and files that together make up the application's logic and functionality
-- `bootstrap`: Bootstrapping and configuration.
+- `bootstrap`:  folder provides the necessary startup and configuration scripts to initialize the Laravel framework
 - `config`: Configuration files.
 - `database`: Database migrations and seeders.
 - `public`: Publicly accessible assets.